 Everything that shines isn’t golden

-Living in Dubai may not be as wonderful and glamorous, as many would have you believe.
+But living in Dubai may not be as wonderful and glamorous as many would have you believe.
 Here are some reasons why:

-– Dubai’s 1.3-million person population is set to explode, with an anticipated doubling by the year 2010.
-As thousands of retirees, expatriates and holidaymakers pour into the country, many are eyeing the property market and its boom, wondering how anyone can actually afford to live in Dubai.
+– Dubai’s 1.5-million person population is set to explode, with an anticipated doubling by the year 2025.
+As thousands of retirees, expatriates and holiday makers pour into the country, many are eyeing the property market and its boom, wondering how anyone can actually afford to live in Dubai.
 If you think Los Angeles or New York are expensive, you should check out some of the real estate prices in Dubai, where $5 million plus properties are quite common.

 – Some expats have commented that, Dubai will never feel like home – “It has spectacular beaches, but it is not the Gold Coast”, said an expat Australian.
 Some have said that living in Dubai is like a vacation to Los Vegas, that is good for only a few days before you get sick of it.
 A few miles out of Dubai is like going to a different world where “western society” rules no longer apply and you are back to strict Shariah laws.
 This can be a big culture shock for those not prepared and a timely reminder that this ain’t home.